legenduzair/epic-expeditions/TESTING.md

 ![WAVE Form Label Issue](/media/testing/wave/weather-search.png)

+### WCAG Contrast Checker

+Evaluating the contrast using WCAG Contrast Checker returned with the same contrast errors returned from WAVE and Lighthouse testing.
+However, there was one contrast issue WCAG picked up which was located on the weather HTML template.
+The issue stated that the text colour of the H1 element (white) on this template had a contrast clash with the background.
+This is a false positive as WCAG does not check the contrast of foreground content against images but rather against the standard background colours, which in this case was also white.
+The same applies to the false positive contrast issues that appear with the navbar and footer elements.

 ## Bugs and Fixes

 The following section consists of many bugs that were encountered and fixed during the development of this project.